Floorp-Projects/Floorp/gfx/docs/AdvancedLayers.rst

 within a batch.
 And if using the depth buffer, we cannot write transparent pixels for the clipped area.
-As a result we always clip opaque draw rects in the vertex shader (and sometimes even on the CPU, as is needed for sane texture coordiantes).
+As a result we always clip opaque draw rects in the vertex shader (and sometimes even on the CPU, as is needed for sane texture coordinates).
 Only transparent items are clipped in the pixel shader.
 As a result, masked layers and layers with non-rectangular transforms are always considered transparent, and use a more flexible clipping pipeline.